Gateway of India © Aashish3000

-The southernmost peninsula of Mumbai, known as Colaba, is where most travellers gravitate as it has a good range of hotels and restaurants and two of the city's most famous landmarks, the Gateway to India and the Taj Mahal Hotel.
+The southernmost peninsula of Mumbai, known as Colaba, is where most travellers gravitate.
+It has a good range of hotels and restaurants and houses two of the city's most famous landmarks: the Gateway to India and the Taj Mahal Hotel.
 The Gateway to India was built in 1911 to commemorate the visit to India of King George V and Queen Mary.
-The archway is built from honey-coloured basalt in a style derived from Gujarati architecture of the sixteenth century.
-In the days of the steam liner, the Gateway was for many visitors their first and last sight of India but today it acts purely as a colourful tourist stop, and attracts hawkers, snake charmers, and beggars.
-The neighbouring Taj Mahal Hotel was built in 1902 by JN Tata, after he was allegedly refused entry to one of the city's European hotels on account of being 'a native'.
-It has since turned into a bit of an institution, and the streets behind it have become a Mecca for travellers; the Colaba Causeway is the main street, with a melee of street vendors, shops, stalls and cafes.
+The archway is built from honey-coloured basalt in a style derived from Gujarati architecture of the 16th century.
+In the days of the steam liner, the Gateway was for many visitors their first and last sight of India, but today it acts purely as a colourful tourist stop, and attracts hawkers, snake charmers, and beggars.